 Today is the day that I rewind the clock a little bit and finally go back to telling you how it is that we ended up in Spain for the winter.
 Up to now, all I’ve shared with you is that we desperately wanted to escape another UK winter.
 What I haven’t told you is that we spent a week road tripping across Europe from the North of England to the South of Spain!
 It was such an adventure and one that I can’t wait to share with you.

 Our Euro road trip took us from the North of England down to the Southern coast.
 Then to Belgium and clear across France.
 We then travelled through Spain all the way down to the southern coast.
 It was quite an adventure, but with all adventures, as spontaneous as they may seem it took a lot of planning.
 One of the things we needed to focus on and organise was the most important element of this road trip – the car.

 If you’ve ever considered taking on an almost 2,000-mile trek across the continent, here are my tips and recommendations for making it a great experience and ensuring that you choose the right road trip vehicle whether you drive a BMW or a used little runner.

 Having the Right Car

-With the cost of fuel seemingly always on the rise, it’s wise to know that your vehicle can fit within your budget.
+The cost of fuel is seemingly always on the rise.
+So it’s wise to know that your vehicle can fit within your budget.
 Our 1.3L diesel engine was exactly what we needed as we travelled by car quite a lot and didn’t want most of our travelling budget to go on the fuel.
 On our 7-day European road trip, we spent a little under £200 with a car full of stuff, a trek over the Pyrenees, and quite a few detours to see the scenic route.

 Know the Driving Rules

-All in all a road trip is what you make it.
+All in all, roading tripping across Europe is what you make it.
 In our case, we know that we don’t need to go offroad, and are more city slickers.
 It all depends on what your needs are.
-And as boring as these details are it’s really the best way to get your adventures started out right.
+As boring as these details are it’s really the best way to get your adventures started out right.